 Ingredients

-- pinch of salt
+- 1 pinch sea salt

-- 2 tablespoons olive oil, divided use
+- 2 tablespoons olive oil divided use

 - 1 medium leek

-- 1 large garlic clove, finely minced
+- 1 large garlic clove finely chopped

-- 2 tablespoons pine nuts (or slivered almonds)
+- 2 tablespoons pine nuts or slivered almonds

-- 1 cup (136 grams) organic corn kernels
+- 1 cup corn kernels fresh or thawed, frozen

-- 1/2 cup (83 grams) dried blueberries
+- â…“ cup dried blueberries

 - 1 tablespoons fresh chopped flat leaf parsley

-- 1/2 tablespoon fresh, finely chopped chives
+- ½ tablespoon finely chopped chives

 - While rice is cooking, prep and cook the leek.
 Cut off and discard the tough dark green tops of the leek and the root end.
-With the remaining white and light green part, slice in half lengthwise and rinse in cool water to remove sand or dirt, then thinly slice the leek crosswise into thin half moons.
+With the remaining white and light green part, slice in half lengthwise and rinse in cool water to remove sand or dirt, then thinly slice the leek crosswise into thin half rounds.

 - Heat 1 tablespoon olive oil in a medium saute pan or skillet.
 Add sliced leek and cook until soft, about 2-3 minutes.
 Add the garlic and cook 1 minute longer.
 Add the the pine nuts, corn, blueberries and herbs and heat through, then mix in with the rice.
 Serve hot, warm or cool.